psdiaspedro/GNL-42Cursus/README.md

 	For further information about 42cursus and its projects, please refer to <a href="https://github.com/psdiaspedro?tab=repositories"><b>my repo</b></a>.
 </p>

+# 🗣️ About

-## Function that returns a line read from a file descriptor
+> GNL is a function that returns a line, read from a file descriptor.

 GetNextLine is the second project in the study program at School 42 (UNIT Factory).
 Calling the function get_next_line in a loop will then allow the user to read the text available on the file descriptor one line at